idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 container modules are then located within the `moose-dev-MPI` modules, where `MPI` denotes the variant of MPI is used.
 The version of these `moose-dev-MPI` modules used are the versions described by the versioner script explained in the [#versioning] section.
-Currently, the only deployed variant is `openmpi`, i.e. the development container modulethat should be used is `moose-dev-openmpi`.
+Currently, the only deployed variant is `openmpi`, i.e. the development container module that should be used is `moose-dev-openmpi`.

-With this, the containeried development environment is loaded with the following:
+With this, the containerized development environment is loaded with the following:

 !versioner! code
 module load use.moose moose-dev-openmpi/__VERSIONER_VERSION_MOOSE_DEV__